bhutkarsayali/React_NetflixGPT/README.md

 - Add hardcoded values to the constant files
 - Register for TMDB API and create an app and get access token
 - Get data from TMDB now playing movies list API
+- Custom Hook for Now Playing movies
+- create MovieSlice
+- Update store with movies data
+- Plannig for mainComtainer and secondoryContainer
+- fetch data for Traileer video
+- Update store with Trailer video data
+- Embedded the youtube video and make it autoplay and mute
+- Tailwind classes to make mainContainer and look awesome

 # Using firebase

 # FEATURES